scipopt/gcg/doc/resources/devs/detection/detection-scores.md

 # Detection Scores {#detection-scores}
 > **This page is still in development and may be incomplete.
 Please excuse any inconveniences.**

-# Scoring of Decompositions in GCG
+# The GCG Decomposition Scoring
 As explained in @ref detection, GCG is decomposing problems, reformulating each to finally solve the whole problem more efficiently.
 The algorithmics are generating a **high number of different decompositions** (see @ref detection-process).